-Regenerative dentistry aims to translate the latest discoveries in stem cell research, to regenerate and repair both soft and hard oral tissues.3 platelet concentrates and growth factors, to improve tissue regeneration and to speed the healing process.
-In the last decades, the development of new biomaterials has allowed scientists to combine the oral-derived mesenchymal stem cells (MSCs) and novel biomimetic scaffolds in dental repairing, so to induce not only a reparative process but also an immunomodulatory activity, improving the reparative process and the support of scaffolds to the dental implants.4
+Regenerative dentistry aims to translate the latest discoveries in stem cell research, to regenerate and repair both soft and hard oral tissues.

+In the early '90s, the regenerative techniques have started to use autologous matrices, like the platelet concentrates and growth factors, to improve tissue regeneration and to speed the healing process.
+In the last decades, the development of new biomaterials has allowed scientists to combine the oral-derived mesenchymal stem cells (MSCs) and novel biomimetic scaffolds in dental repairing, so to induce not only a reparative process but also an immunomodulatory activity, improving the reparative process and the support of scaffolds to the dental implants.